 Investing in Commercial Property for Sale in Columbus, Ohio?
 The Complete Beginner’s Guide!
-Tuesday, May 15, 2018

 Are you a newcomer to buying commercial property for sale in Columbus, Ohio?
 Welcome to our thriving community!
 Not only is our neighborhood home to some of the largest U.S. retail and restaurant headquarters, but the Columbus, OH real estate and job markets have seen remarkable growth, too.
-As such, there is no better time than now to seek out commercial real estate in Columbus, Ohio.
+As such, there is no better time than now to buy commercial real estate in Columbus, Ohio.

-The Upside (and Downside) of Buying Commercial Property for Sale in Columbus, Ohio
+- The Upside (and Downside) of Buying Commercial Property for Sale in Columbus, Ohio

-For first-time investors entering the commercial real estate world, start your property search in communities you are familiar with.
-Many investors start out by purchasing commercial property available in the same area in which they reside because of the natural familiarity.
-Exposure to a specific region or city eliminates much of the research required; this typically involves knowing the general population, main attractions, and major employers within the area.
-If you’re conducting a Columbus, Ohio property search, you may uncover the following aspects about our great community:
+For first-time investors entering the commercial real estate world, start your property search for commercial real estate listings in communities you are familiar with.
+Many investors start by buying commercial property available in the same area they reside in because of the natural familiarity.
+Exposure to a specific region or city eliminates much of the research required; this typically involves knowing the area’s general population, main attractions, and major employers.
+If you’re conducting a Columbus, Ohio property search, you may uncover the following aspects of our great community:

-- General population: Columbus has a population of 860,090 and Columbus Metro has 2,078,725.
+- General population: Columbus, Ohio has a population of 906,528, and Columbus Metro has 2.15 million.